Whiplash Neck Injury Commonly Happens In Rear End Car Crashes

 The term “backset” refers to the distance between the head and the restraint.
 This backset should not be more than 4 finger widths.
 The Car Seat Head Support, an add on head rest decreases this distance by 4 inches, allowing better protection from whiplash and increasing comfort.

-If your head restraint fails to meet the minimun required backset, it can not help to prevent whiplash injury.
+If your head restraint fails to meet the minimum required backset, it can not help to prevent whiplash injury.
 The geometry of head restraints are evaluated by institute researchers at regular intervals in vehicles using the height and backset compared with an average sized person.
 A head restraint needs to be, at the minimum, at the height of the center of gravity of the head, which is approximately 3 and a half inches or 9 centimeters below the top of the head.
 The backset, which is the distance in back of the head, needs to be as short as possible.
 A backset greater than 4 inches or 10 centimeters is associated with more symptoms of whiplash injury to the neck in rear-end collisions.
 For more see the National Highway Traffic Safety Administration Review

 The car seat head support places the headrest close enough to the back of your head, which is where it needs to be to provide protection in rear end crashes.
 Especially poor designs are adjustable restraints that, in their lowest positions, couldn’t protect most people and, at maximum height, still are not high enough for many people.
 Some of these poorly designed restraints do not even lock in the full vertical, or up, position so even when they’re adjusted, they can be pushed down in a crash.